samseaver/GenomeFileUtil_PhytozomeUpload/README.md

 ##Release Notes

+### 0.8.10 (11/2018)
+Use WSLargeDataIO for saving and pulling genomes Expand and refactor import of ontology ids
+Fix a few genome warnings

 ### 0.8.9 (06/04/2018)
 Correct genbank download of old genomes with contig sets and long contig IDs Make reference path though genome for assembly access to prevent permissions issues